 Bonac won his first Arnold Classic title in 2018 and finished second in 2019 to Brandon Curry, who went on to also claim the 2019 Mr. Olympia.

-Bonac received congratulations from Arnold Schwarzenegger, a check for $130,000, a Tony Nowak Official Champions Jacket and the champion’s trophy from Catherine Colle of Midway Labs USA and Eric Hillman of Optimum Nutrition.
+Bonac received congratulations from Gov. Arnold Schwarzenegger, a check for $130,000, a Tony Nowak Official Champions Jacket, and the champion’s trophy from Natalie Eva Marie of Reign Total Body Fuel and Steve Slater of Rogue Fitness.

 Jackson, who won the Arnold Classic in 2005, 2006, 2008, 2013 and 2015, fell just short of claiming his sixth Arnold Classic crown.
 The Jacksonville, Fla., resident, who will retire after this year’s Mr. Olympia, has competed in Columbus a record 17 times.
 Jackson received $75,000 and a medal from Cryotech Nordic and Big Sports.

 Mamdouh “Big Ramy” Elssbiay of Egypt finished third in his first Arnold Classic appearance.
 He received a check for $50,000 and a medal from Mount Carmel Health System and Jan Tana.
 He received an extra $10,000 for winning the inaugural Franco Columbu Most Muscular Award.

 Stephen Kuclo of Dallas, Texas, finished a career-best fourth in his third appearance in Columbus.
 He received $30,000 and a medal from Ricart Automotive and Europa Sports.

 Sergio Oliva Jr. of Los Angeles finished fifth and received $15,000 and a medal from Jan Tana and Cryotech Nordic.
 He also took home $10,000 for winning the Ed Corney Best Poser Award.